What is an Oxidizing Agent?

 A few other examples of elemental oxidizing agents include diatomic oxygen (O2), diatomic chlorine (Cl2), and ozone (O3).
 These oxidizers are the elemental forms of the second and the third most electronegative elements (oxygen and chlorine respectively), making them good electron acceptors.

 Some compounds that exhibit large oxidation states can also be considered good oxidizing agents.
 Ionic examples include the permanganate ion, the chromate ion, and the dichromate ion.
 Acidic examples of good oxidizers include nitric acid, perchloric acid, and sulphuric acid.
 The electronegativity of the molecules increases with the increase in the oxidation states of the atoms, increasing their ability to oxidize other substances.

 Examples of Oxidizing Agents

 The group 17 elements of the periodic table are collectively referred to as Halogens.
 They are said to have a strong ability to gain electrons, attributed to their high electronegativities when compared to elements from other groups.
 This implies that they have the ability to easily attract electrons towards their respective nuclei.
 Examples of the halogens that are good oxidizing agents include iodine, bromine, chlorine, and fluorine.
 Fluorine is said to be the strongest elemental oxidizing agent due to its highest electronegativity, as discussed earlier.

 Oxygen is the element corresponding to the atomic number 8 and is denoted by the symbol ‘O’.
 It belongs to the chalcogen group of the periodic table and is a highly reactive non- metal with good oxidizing properties.
 In general, metals tend to form metal oxides by reacting with atmospheric oxygen, due to the strong oxidizing power of oxygen.
 Oxygen is observed to be a part of a majority of combustion reactions.

 Hydrogen peroxide is the chemical compound having formula H2O2.
-It appears to the human eye as a colorless liquid which has a greater viscosity than water.
+It appears to the human eye as a colourless liquid which has a greater viscosity than water.
 Hydrogen peroxide is the simplest compound having a peroxide functional group with an oxygen-oxygen single bond.
 It finds its uses as a weak oxidizing agent, disinfectant, and a bleaching agent.